afrid0315/aws-azure-devops-interview_questions/kubernetes.md

 **Answer.** Kubecontrol.

 #### 77. About taint and tolerations in kubernetes?
+**Answer.** In Kubernetes, taints are used to repel pods from nodes, while tolerations allow pods to be scheduled on nodes with matching taints.
+They're mechanisms for controlling pod placement in the cluster.

 #### 78. About static pod and normal pod?
+**Answer.** Static pods are managed directly by the kubelet on a node, while normal pods are managed by the Kubernetes API server.
+Static pods are typically used for system components like kube-proxy or kubelet itself, whereas normal pods are deployed through Kubernetes manifests and managed by controllers like Deployments or StatefulSets.

 #### 79. About daemonset?
+**Answer.** DaemonSet ensures that all (or some) nodes run a copy of a pod.
+It's used for background tasks like log collection or node monitoring where each node in the cluster needs a copy of the pod.

 #### 80. What is the path of directory holding static pod definition files?
 **Answer.** path is cd /etc/kubernetes/manifests/